Yasmin Birth Control Pills

 Important Information about Yasmin Birth Control Pills

-Do not take Yasmin birth control pills if you are pregnant or have recently had a baby.
+Do not take Yasmin birth control pills if you are pregnant or have recently had a baby (no earlier than 4 weeks after delivery).

 Additionally, you should avoid taking Yasmin if you have any of the following: